Getting Musee d’Orsay tickets before your visit is a must. If you are unsure of how to do that, you have come to the right place.

 This is the official website of the Musee d’Orsay.
 You can purchase tickets via the official website up to three months in advance.

-Way N. 2: Buy Musee d’Orsay tickets via a third party site
+Way N. 2: Buy tickets via a third party site

-Tickets bought on third party sites are fully refundable – as long as you cancel 24 hours prior to your supposed visit.
+The main bonus about tickets bought on third party sites is that they are fully refundable – as long as you cancel 24 hours prior to your supposed visit.

 Way N. 3: Take a guided tour